wxtim/workflows/README.md

 1. Simplest - a fairly simple suite.
 2. Clock Trigger - a suite showing how one might use a clock trigger.
 3. Shred Utils - How to share a python module between tasks.
 Done in both Cylc 7 and 8 ways.
+4. Five Day Collector - How to run cycles within cycles.